A visit to the World of Wedgwood, with kids in Stoke-on-Trent

 Last weekend we were lucky enough to be invited for a family day out at The World of Wedgwood in Barlaston, Stoke-on-Trent.
+We love spending time exploring the area, and there are so many things to do with kids in Staffordshire.
 The World of Wedgwood is an opportunity to experience Wedgwood for the day through art and crafts and workshops, shopping, dining and visitor tours.
 We visited The World of Wedgwood early last year and had a wonderful day, so I was excited to return with three very eager artists!

 Parking at the World of Wedgwood is free, and near to the venue, so you don’t have to walk far.
 The World of Wedgwood is accessible to wheelchair users and the paths and lifts are ideal for strollers.